manatlan/maar/README.md

 This is a POC, just to see if the whole idea is OK.

 history:  I've got an android auto radio, with a 1280x480 (6.86") ...
 I don't like the current music player.
 So i try to replace it with something of my own.
-It's just to try if and android apk, using htag, can replace the current app.
+It's just to try if an android apk, using htag, can replace the current app.